JameTran/CreditCleaner/README.md

 # CreditCleaner
+Final Project for SFWR 2XB3

 The objective of this project is to clean up and better format credit card transaction information in order to assist credit card fraud detection algorithms in fulfilling their purpose.
-Written in Java
+Written in Java.